PicoScope 7 Software

 In Table format shows a list of the decoded frames, including the data and all flags and identifiers.
 You can set up filtering conditions to display only the frames you are interested in, search for frames with specified properties, or define a start pattern to signal when the program should list the data.

 Data can be displayed in Hex, Binary, ASCII or Decimal formats.
-To help make decoded data even easier to read PicoScope enables use of a link file so that, for example, address hex 03DF can be displayed as “Oil Temperature”, or whatever the parameter means in human-readable form.
+To help make decoded data even easier to read PicoScope enables the use of a link file so that, for example, address hex 03DF can be displayed as “Oil Temperature”, or whatever the parameter means in human-readable form.

 PicoScope deep-memory oscilloscopes can capture hundreds or even thousands of serial data packets, so it is important to be able to search and analyze the acquired packets to isolate the specific packets of interest.
 There are several ways to do that.

 Link File helps to speed analysis by cross referencing hexadecimal field values into human readable form.
 So, for example, instead of displaying "Address: 7E" in the Table View, the corresponding text “Set Motor Speed” will be shown instead, or whatever is appropriate.
 The Link File template with all field headings can be created directly from the serial table toolbar, and edited manually as a spreadsheet to apply the cross reference values.